Skillz4Killz/dapi-bench/README.md

     queue is customizable), once the bot is available the queue will begin processing all events.

 Not only can you have the gateway implementation as a standalone process, you can also separate many other things into standalone processes such as slash commands, event handlers, the REST manager and more.
+Because of these reasons and the data above, Discordeno appears to be the most scalable library.
+From the current state of these libraries, Discordeno is the only library to provide this ability to scale by allowing a distributed bot if desired.

 #### Shortcomings Noticed